carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 > What do you think is the most likely reason an ML project would ‘fail’ in your institution.
 What would ‘failing’ mean?
 {: .discussion}

-The stages of a machine learning project will vary depending on the institution, problem being tackled, team etc. However as a broad overview we can think of many projects roughly going through the following steps:
+The stages of a machine learning project will vary depending on the institution, problem being tackled, team etc. However, as a broad overview, we can think of many projects roughly going through the following steps:

 - Defining the "business" need
 - Creating a project team